 Initial assessment

 The International Secretariat’s initial assessment is that Nigeria has made satisfactory progress in meeting this requirement.
 NEITI uses the Annual Progress Reports to benchmark its strategic decisions to its overall record of achievements, identify shortcomings and look at future projections.
 Stakeholders consulted felt that the EITI was having a positive outcome.
-To continue improving, constituency representatives could to a greater extent use the Civil Society Steering Committee and the newly-formed Company Forum to provide all stakeholders an opportunity to provide feedback on the EITI process and the impact of the EITI.
+To continue improving, we encourage NEITI to incorporate broader stakeholder input into the APR, using it as an opportunity to increase public discourse on the EITI process and its benefits to Nigeria.
+Constituency representatives could to a greater extent use the Civil Society Steering Committee and the newly-formed Company Forum to provide all stakeholders an opportunity to provide feedback on the EITI process and the impact of the EITI.
+We encourage NEITI to provide a more detailed assessment of progress regarding each EITI Requirement than is provided in its current APR.
 The NSWG may wish to undertake an impact assessment with a view to identify opportunities for increasing the impact of implementation.

 Table 7 - Summary initial assessment table: Outcomes and impact